min2ha/ukwa-site/content/target/56459/index.en.md

   "subject": "Brexit"
 }

-# Institute of Directors: Bridging the Brexit Gap: Options fro Transition

 There is an urgent need for Government to engage properly on the most imminent risk to business from Brexit – what happens (or doesn’t) on Brexit day.
 Given the unprecedented and comprehensive nature of trade negotiations to come, mitigating this risk early on is essential to a smooth exit.
 Regardless of whether they are called transitional, interim or bridging arrangements, making this a clear policy objective will send a significant signal of confidence to companies that the UK is committed to minimising the need for disruption